mle86/walk/README.md

   (requires the GNU binutils **ar** binary)

-If the **-c** option has been used to create a new empty archive, the **file** tool cannot be used, as there is no prior archive file to analyze.
+If the **-c** option has been used to create a new empty archive, the **file** tool cannot be used internally as there is no prior archive file to analyze.
-In this case, the type is guessed from the filename extension.
+In this case the type is guessed from the filename extension instead.
 These extensions are recognized:

  .tar,